PRESENTATION GUIDELINES

 - Each presentation is 15 minutes total — please plan for a 10-minute talk followed by 5 minutes for Q&A.

-- Only PC laptops will be used; they will be equipped with the latest software.
+- Only PC laptops will be used; they will be equipped with the latest software, but ensure your presentation is fully-compatible with a PC.

 - Personal laptops may not be used.